SQLek/wiydziomka/README.md

 Probably not the best option for SSR, though.

 #### Vibe Critique
-Maybe LLMs can’t come up with great architecture, but they’re excellent at critiquing _your_ code.
+Maybe LLMs can’t come up with great architecture, but they’re excellent at critiquing "your" code.

-Still, the ability to discuss whether I should use a provider, model, or just _state_ was a godsend.
+The ability to discuss whether to use a provider, model, or just plain state was incredibly helpful.

 #### You don't need bels and whistles!
-'m already using this project for tasks I’d normally run through Gemini Pro.
+I'm already using this project for tasks I’d normally run through Gemini Pro.
 There’s a model on **Groq** with web search integration,
 called `compound-beta`, and it looks promising.

 Don’t compete on features others already got right — you’ll have a hard time catching up.
-Compete on features **you** actually need — especially the ones that are nonexistent elsewhere.
+Implement features **you** actually need — especially the ones that are nonexistent elsewhere.

 ## Future Plans: